-Strain permits tailoring the electronic and optical landscapes of two-dimensional (2D) materials \cite{roldan2015strain,amorim2016novel,naumis2017electronic, peng2020strain, naumis2024mechanical} by inducing gauge fields \cite{pachecosanjuan2014graphene}, shifting excitonic emission energies \cite{conley2013bandgap,he2016strain}, and enhancing electron mobility \cite{yang2024biaxial,datye2022strain}.
-However, despite the extensive study of intralayer responses, the optomechanics of the interlayer van der Waals (vdW) coupling has only begun to be explored \cite{du2025interlayer}.
-When strain is created in-plane, a fundamental question is the extent to which the mechanical deformation within the plane propagates across monolayers (MLs).
+Strain permits tailoring the electronic and optical landscapes of two-dimensional (2D) materials \cite{roldan2015strain,amorim2016novel,naumis2017electronic, peng2020strain, naumis2024mechanical} by inducing gauge fields \cite{pachecosanjuan2014graphene}, shifting excitonic emission energies \cite{conley2013bandgap,he2016strain}, and by enhancing electron mobility \cite{yang2024biaxial,datye2022strain}.
+However, despite the extensive study of intralayer responses, the optomechanics of the interlayer vdW coupling has only begun to be explored \cite{du2025interlayer}.
+A fundamental question when strain is created in-plane is the extent to which the mechanical deformation within the plane propagates across monolayers (MLs).

 Understanding this cross-coupling is critical for designing vdW heterostructures, where the subtle interplay between MLs dictates phenomena ranging from moir\'e excitons and hyperlubricity to superconductivity and topological phases \cite{bian2022strong, tran2019evidence, cao2018unconventional, sharpe2019emergent}.
 In this direction, Du and coworkers studied few-ML MoS$_2$ under isotropic compressive strain \cite{du2025interlayer}.
-Here, we instead consider anisotropic coupling between in-plane and out-of-plane strain.
+Here, we consider anisotropic coupling between in-plane and out-of-plane strain instead.

-We synthesized \MoS\ BLs under biaxial tensile strain \cite{patel2024biaxial} on \SiO\ [Fig.~\ref{fig:1}(a)] and \SiN\ substrates (see Supplemental Material \cite{supmat}); MLs develop triangular shapes.
+We synthesized \MoS\ BLs under biaxial tensile strain \cite{patel2024biaxial} on \SiO\ [Fig.~\ref{fig:1}(a)] and \SiN\ substrates (section S1 in Ref.~\cite{supmat}); MLs develop triangular shapes.
 Bilayer flakes are created by the successive growth of triangular MLs; smaller triangles around the centers of larger ones in Fig.~\ref{fig:1}(a) are showcased within white dashed lines.
 The top ML shows different orientations depending on the BL phase: it rotates by 60$^{\circ}$ relative to the lower ML in the 2H phase, but it forms a concentric structure with parallel edges in the 2R BL \cite{marmolejo2022slippery}.
-Our first-principles calculations show an energy difference of only $\sim$0.7 meV per unit cell between the two phases \cite{supmat}, resulting in a similar likelihood for either configuration to be created.
+Our first-principles calculations \cite{kresse1996efficiency,optPBE,PBE,grimme2010consistent} (section S2 in Ref.~\cite{supmat}) show an energy difference of only $\sim$0.7 meV per unit cell between the two phases, resulting in a similar likelihood for either configuration to be created.